karthikraj-duraisamy/AndroidToolsAttributesDemo/README.md

 3. Resource shrinking attributes

 ## Error handling attributes
+Most of the Error handling attributes are used by Lint.

 #### tools:ignore

 Full list of lint checks are available [here](http://tools.android.com/tips/lint-checks)
 ![alt Before ignoring](/images/toolsIgnoreBefore.png) ![alt After Ignoring](/images/toolsIgnoreAfter.png)

 #### tools:targetApi
 #### tools:locale

+Note: The lint based attributes are only helping us to avoid to the warnings.
+Handling the targetAPI or anything else is totally upto the developer itself.

 ## Design-time view attributes
 #### tools: instead of android: